cloudogu/gitops-build-lib/README.md

 ## Features

-* Write Kubernetes resources to a git repo (for a GitOps operator to pick them up) and creates PRs.
+* Write Kubernetes resources to a git™ repo (for a GitOps operator to pick them up) and creates PRs.
 * Opinionated conventions for [folder structures](#default-folder-structure) and workflows.
 * Support for [multiple stages](#stages) within the same gitOps Repo
     * Push to application branch and create PR (production) or